 Beyond use case, consider these factors:

 - Feedback volume: Processing 500 responses a month is a different problem than processing 50,000.
-Pricing and performance scale differently.
+Pricing and performance scale differently across these categories.

 - Budget reality: Enterprise VoC platforms can run $50K+/year.
-End-to-end platforms like Zonka Feedback offer comparable AI depth at more accessible pricing.
+For teams that need CSAT, NPS and CES tracking at accessible pricing, end-to-end platforms offer comparable AI depth without the enterprise contract.

 How We Evaluated These AI Feedback Analytics Tools